swift-on-server/articles/Sources/Articles/Documentation.docc/2024/swiftpm-snippets/SwiftPM Snippets.md

 @Snippet(id: "SnippetsExample_I")

-You should now have a directory structure that looks like this:
+The directory structure should now look like this:

 ```
 📂 swift-snippets